This addendum is mostly a compilation of common-sense items. Most

 hoses to clean up after the beach for two and four legged visitors--We also

-provide basket full of marked "puppy towels" for your use after washing or
+provide a pile of marked "puppy towels" for your use after washing or

 hosing off the pup.